petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/staging/managing-data-and-content-types-in-staging.md

 !!! warning
     Selecting *All* or *Date Range* can make the publishing process take a long time, especially if you have many versions.
 Instead, publish small incremental changes to avoid large publishing processes that can take a long time to execute.

+Click *Change* next to each content type to manage the items and settings included for that type, such as *version history*, *vocabularies*, *previews and thumbnails*, and the *referenced content behavior*

+   Choose *Include Always* to always include the referenced content, or *Include If Modified* to include it only when it has been modified.

 ### Version History

 Web content tends to be updated frequently, which can result in a high number of versions and lengthy publishing times.
 You can choose to not publish the *Version History*.
 If you disable this, only the last approved version of each web content article is published to Live.
 This can significantly speed up the publishing process.